-program line A statement that is preceded by a line number (and an optional line label) and stored with the ENTER key into a program.
+program line A statement that is preceded by a line number (and an optional line label) and stored into a program.
 (Also see "statement".)

 recursive See the BASIC Language Reference.

 secondary address A device-dependent command sent on HP-IB.
 It can be interpreted as a secondary address for the extended talker/listener functions or as part of a command sequence.
 (Also see "device selector".)